Mariners vs. Angels Player Props Betting Odds

 France Stats

-- France has 19 doubles, five home runs, 16 walks and 27 RBI (64 total hits).
-He has stolen one base.
+- France has 19 doubles, five home runs, 16 walks and 28 RBI (66 total hits).
+He has swiped one base.

-- France has recorded at least one hit in four straight games.
-During his last five outings he is batting .381 with three doubles and two RBI.
+- France hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .455 with three doubles and three RBI.

 France Recent Games